 I grew up spending the majority of my impressionable years in a single parent household - my dad.

 I didn't always have the nicest things.
 I wasn't ever first, second, or third out of my friends to get a new game system (or new games) so I'd have to go over their houses to play.
-I didn't have birthday parties, or go on vacations to the beach or theme parks, etc. I'd skip out on getting cheese on my burgers to help save money.
-We always owned used cars; and hoped nothing broke down that month otherwise extreme stress.
+I didn't have birthday parties, or go on vacations to the beach or theme parks, etc. I'd skip out on getting cheese on my burgers to help save any money I could.
+We always owned used cars; and hoped nothing broke down that month otherwise tight went to tighter.

 All those things leave a certain respect on the value of money and how important it can impact life.
 It's what the majority of Americans grew up like so definitely nothing against my dad - I've picked up my best traits from him simply by observing how he handled life.